 The Chicago White Sox used the version with 'The Gun Goes Off' to close their telecast on the final game at Comiskey Park on September 30th, 1990.
-To my knowledge, this is the ONLY time that this version of the song was aired." (thanks to Bill in Fort Wayne, IN for contacting Mr. Barrett about this song)
+To my knowledge, this is the ONLY time that this version of the song was aired."

 In 1997, CBS used a version of this recorded by Teddy Pendergrass.
 It got a horrible response and they returned to the original version, which was sung by Barrett, the next year.

 CBS often gets requests for people wanting to use this for birthdays, anniversaries, Bar Mitzvahs, and even funerals.

 The "One Shining Moment" rollout airs at the very end of the show, after interviews, commentary and credits.
 Occasionally, CBS stations accidentally go to their local news before this runs, thinking that the show is over.
 Whenever this happens, they get a bunch of viewer complaints and end up airing it the next day to make it up to them.